marklogic/marklogic-geo-data-services/README.md

 ### TDE Templates

+TODO This will be replaced by DEVEXP-244.

 GDS can generate feature data from SPARQL queries, TDE views or a combination of both.
 To use TDE views, follow the [MarkLogic TDE documentation](https://docs.marklogic.com/guide/app-dev/TDE) and the GKG example provided `examples/sample-project/src/main/ml-schemas/tde/example-gkg.tdex` to create TDE templates to build views for the data you want to expose as features.

 TDE templates should be placed in the `src/main/ml-schemas/tde` directory of your project.
 They will be automically installed when you run the `./gradlew mlDeploy` task for your project.

 ### _OBJECTIDs_

+TODO This will be addressed in the TDE docs.

 The features returned by the Koop provider service with an Esri client should contain a field named `OBJECTID` or a field that can be identified as the OBJECTID in to the Esri Feature Service clients.
 The OBJECTID must be an *unsigned integer*.
 In order to support pagination across large result sets, the OBJECTIDs need to be increasing numbers.
 They don't have to be continguous to but should be fairly evenly distributed between the minimum and maximum values.